SoNiKBooM/YouSlackBot/README.md

 ## Getting Started

 As this is still a work in progress, this package has NOT been published on npm yet.

-However, if you would like to test it, please clone the master repo.
+If you would like to test it, please clone the master repo.

+For contributions, please see [Contributing](https://github.com/SoNiKBooM/YouSlackBot/blob/dev/README.md#contributing) section below.

 Feedback is always welcome.

   Enjoy! :)

 ### Prerequisites
   * [nodeJS](https://nodejs.org/en/download/package-manager/)